mrdekk/mrdekk.github.io/awesome.md

 - [zlib](https://github.com/cloudflare/zlib) - Cloudflare fork of zlib with massive performance improvements
 - [Hercules](https://github.com/HerculesWS/Hercules) - Hercules is a collaborative software development project revolving around the creation of a robust massively multiplayer online role playing game (MMORPG) server package.
 Written in C, the program is very versatile and provides NPCs, warps and modifications.
 The project is jointly managed by a group of volunteers located around the world as well as a tremendous community providing QA and support.
 Hercules is a continuation of the original Athena project.
 - [disque](https://github.com/antirez/disque) - Disque is a distributed message broker
-- [ck](https://github.com/concurrencykit/ck) - Concurrency primitives, safe memory reclamation mechanisms and non-blocking (including lock-free) data structures designed to aid in the research, design and implementation of high performance concurrent systems.
+- [ck](https://github.com/concurrencykit/ck) - Concurrency primitives, safe memory reclamation mechanisms and non-blocking (including lock-free) data structures designed to aid in the research, design and implementation of high performance concurrent systems developed in C99+.
 - [sophia](https://github.com/pmwkaa/sophia) - Modern transactional key-value/row storage library.
 - [libsodium](https://github.com/jedisct1/libsodium) - A modern and easy-to-use crypto library.
 - [density](https://github.com/centaurean/density) - Superfast compression library